 What is an IRS levy?

 An IRS levy is a legal seizure of a taxpayer's property to satisfy an outstanding tax debt.
-It is a more severe action than an IRS lien, which is a legal claim to property as collateral for unpaid taxes.
-A levy occurs when the IRS decides to seize assets to recover the amount owed, such as wages, bank accounts, or physical property.
+A levy may involve IRS seizure of wages, bank accounts, or physical property.
 It can be initiated if an individual or business fails to pay their taxes after receiving a series of notices from the IRS.

 For employers, it’s important to understand how an IRS levy may affect their employees and business operations.
 If your business receives a levy notice for one of your employees, you may be required to withhold a portion of their wages or seize other assets until the debt is settled.